 Fully assembled bikes on TGVs: Some lines do take fully assembled bikes and some don't.
 You need to check OUI.sncf to confirm (our list below may be subject to change but will provide a general guide to problematic lines).

-If your TGV DOES take fully assembled bikes, your bike MUST be booked in when you reserve your seatIf you do not book your bike in when you buy your own ticket it may not be possible to add the bike on to the reservation later.
+If your TGV DOES take fully assembled bikes, your bike MUST be booked in when you reserve your seat.
+If you do not book your bike in when you buy your own ticket it may not be possible to add the bike on to the reservation later.
 For this reason, it is very important that you check if your TGV takes bikes before buying any tickets.
 You can do this on the OUI.sncf website or via Trainline.

 Here is a summary of which TGV lines DO AND DO NOT take fully assembled bicycles and some suggested workarounds ...

-For the suggestions below, if you need to take multiple trains to avoid TGV-unfriendly lines, you need to research and book individual legs separately on SNCF website, or just use local TER equivalent website.
+For the suggestions below, if you need to take multiple trains to avoid TGV-unfriendly lines, you need to research and book individual legs separately on SNCF website, or use local TER equivalent website.
 The main SNCF system cannot handle multiple changes/stations with a bicycle.
 Buy each leg individually.
 Search WITHOUT ticking travel with a velo option.

-Toulouse to Carcassonne, Montpellier, Avignon, Marseille, Perpignan, etc - TER trains run on these lines and you can wheel your bike on – see here for times and reservations.
+Toulouse to Carcassonne, Montpellier, Avignon, Marseille, Perpignan, etc: TER trains run on these lines and you can wheel your bike on – see here for times and reservations.
 An Intercites train (bike reservations needed) also links Marseille St Charles station directly with Toulouse.
-A Marseille/Montpellier-Toulouse Intercites train also takes fully assembled bikes (bike reservation needed; usually only a few a day).
+Marseille/Montpellier-Toulouse Intercites train also takes fully assembled bikes (bike reservation needed; usually only a few a day).
 From Avignon, it's usually necessary to go via Marseille or Nimes-Montpellier and then on to Toulouse.
 Train map here.

-Paris-Rennes-Nantes TGVs now take fully assembled bikes again.
+Paris-Rennes-Nantes: TGVs take fully assembled bikes.
 Book your TGV tickets and your bike in advance.
-You can also walk your bike on and off all TER services in these areas – see a TER website for times and reservations.
+You can also take TER trains on this route.

 See our Pays de la Loire (Nantes) train map.